nbittich/multipart2/examples/README.md

 -------------------
 Author: [abonander]

-This example shows how `multipart`'s server API can be used with [Rocket](https://rocket.rs) without explicit support (the Rocket folks seem to want to handle `multipart/form-data` behind the scenes but haven't gotten around to implementing it yet; this would supercede any integration from `multipart`).
+This example shows how `multipart2`'s server API can be used with [Rocket](https://rocket.rs) without explicit support (the Rocket folks seem to want to handle `multipart/form-data` behind the scenes but haven't gotten around to implementing it yet; this would supercede any integration from `multipart2`).

 ```
 $ cargo run --example rocket --features "rocket"